tidalmigrations/tidalmigrations.github.io/pages/tidal tools/tidal_offline.md

 ### Source Code Analysis

-Tip: This feature is still in beta.
+{% include note.html content="This feature is currently in beta." %}

 Follow [these instructions](#tidal-tools) to install Tidal Tools on your offline server.